suhrobswe/suhrobswe/README.md

 ---

-I enjoy building scalable web applications and exploring modern technologies.
+I build scalable and maintainable software solutions with a focus on backend engineering, clean architecture, and modern web technologies.
-I focus on writing maintainable code, improving architecture, and constantly learning new methodologies.
+My development approach is centered around writing reliable code, improving performance, and applying best engineering practices.

 ---